zhangdq/NetworkImageView/README.md

 -----

 Download the NetworkImageView [jar][4] and add it to your libs folder.
 NetworkImageView depends on Otto by Square, a message bus which allows diffrent parts of NetworkImageView to communicate.
 Download the Otto [jar][5] and add it to your libs folder.
+You should use v1.2.1 as CallbackNetworkImageView doesn't work with v1.3.0 yet.

 First set the default loading & failed drawables that ImageLoader should use.
 This should be done once when your application starts (i.e. In your Application class):